 Insider Tip: Arrive by local dolmuş (minibus) from Kaş or Kalkan.
 Parking at the top of the stairs is extremely limited and can be quite stressful during peak hours, often resulting in long walks along a busy road.

-- Butterfly Valley — The Beach You Have to Earn
+8. Butterfly Valley – The Beach You Have to Earn

 Butterfly Valley can only be reached by boat from Ölüdeniz or Fethiye, or via a very steep and challenging hike down the cliff face.
 The valley takes its name from the Jersey Tiger butterfly, which migrates here in large numbers between June and September.
 The beach itself is narrow, framed by 350-metre cliffs and backed by lush woodland that stays cool even in the peak of summer.

-Click to Expand: Activities, Costs, and Planning
+Click to Expand: Activities, Costs and Planning

 - Best for: Adventurous couples, backpackers, snorkelers, and overnight campers